Zwelisha19/katas/learning/exercises/git-basics.md

    - Push all your changes and branches to the GitHub repository.
    - Verify that the changes and branches are visible on the GitHub repository page.

-7. **Task 6: Cleanup (Optional)**
-   - If you're comfortable, you can delete the branches you created locally and remotely.

 **Guidelines:**

 - Refer to the provided video for a quick overview of Git.